“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 So how can we achieve this combination of inner and outer change?

 The McKinsey authors recommend that people develop two new skills.
 The first they call ‘profile awareness’, which means becoming aware of our own habitual thoughts and emotions and the effects these can have on other people.
-They call the second skill ‘state awareness’, by which they mean understanding the emotional states that drive us to behave in certain ways.
+The second skill they call ‘state awareness’, by which they mean understanding the emotional states that drive us to behave in certain ways.

 Then they suggest four ways that we can use these two types of awareness to create organisational change: